 Grass overseeding—sometimes called “lawn reseeding“—is the process of planting seed over an existing lawn in order to improve the density and overall health of the lawn.
-This is often done in the early fall when the weather is cooler and there is more moisture in the soil, which allows the new seed to germinate and establish roots more easily.
+This is often done in the early fall when the weather is cooler and there is more moisture in the soil.
+Allowing the new seed to germinate and establish roots more easily.

 It is important to note that while overseeding can improve the appearance and health of a lawn, it is not a substitute for proper lawn maintenance such as regular mowing, fertilizing, and watering.
 Additionally, overseeding is not recommended for lawns that have severe problems such as heavy thatch build-up or a history of disease.
 In these cases, it may be necessary to remove the existing grass and start with a fresh seedbed.

 Overseeding is a valuable project, and it’s a lot of work.
 It can take a lot of skill, patience and most of all, knowledge to do it correctly.
 Simmons Sports & Services provides tractor service Idaho Falls residents rely on, and we can make sure your lawn overseeding project is completed quickly and efficiently.

 To prepare for overseeding, the existing grass must be mowed short and the soil must be loosened to allow the new seed to make contact with the soil.
 The seed is then spread evenly over the lawn and should be watered regularly to ensure germination.
 After the seed has germinated, the lawn should be mowed regularly to encourage growth and maintain an even height.

 Mowing and aerating are important steps in preparing for grass overseeding.
 It’s important to know how to mow the lawn, whereas aerating is often something the professionals do.